Skip to content ↓

 He led PiXL6, a national school improvement network of over 600 schools and FE colleges for five years.
 At these meetings he regularly gave keynote speeches as well as running workshops for Headteachers.

 Nick is married to Jane and they have two children.
-He is a keen triathlete.

 Sue Collins